Tag Archives: development

 Read More

-ALTA Survey Requirements: Everything you need to know for 2022
+ALTA Survey Requirements: Everything you need to know

 What are the current ALTA survey requirements?
 The Minimum Standard Detail Requirements (ALTA Standards) for American Land Title Association (ALTA)/National Society of Professional Surveyors (NSPS) Land Title Surveys (ALTA survey requirements) were last updated in February of 2021.
 Often referred to simply as ALTA surveys, these boundary surveys are created according to a set of minimum standards